highcharts/highcharts/docs/dashboards/frequently-asked-questions.md

 You can check how this synchronization works in our [minimal dashboard demo](https://www.highcharts.com/samples/embed/dashboards/demo/minimal).
-See the next question for possible syncrhonization events.
+See the next question for possible synchronization events.

 * * *
 What are the synchronization events available in Highcharts Dashboards?